Erdogan: Saudi officials, others heard tapes of writer death

-ANKARA, Turkey (AP) — Turkish President Recep Tayyip Erdogan says officials from Saudi Arabia, the United States, Germany, France and Britain have listened to audio recordings related to the killing of journalist Jamal Khashoggi at the Saudi Consulate in Istanbul.
+ANKARA, Turkey (AP) — Officials from Saudi Arabia, the United States, Germany, France and Britain have listened to audio recordings related to the killing of journalist Jamal Khashoggi at the Saudi Consulate in Istanbul, Turkey’s president said Saturday, in the first public acknowledgement of the existence of tapes of the slaying.

-Erdogan’s comments on Saturday were the first public confirmation of the existence of recordings of the Oct.
-2 killing of The Washington Post columnist at the consulate where he had gone to get papers to marry his fiancee.
+President Recep Tayyip Erdogan also told reporters that Saudi Arabia had to “act fairly” and disclose those responsible for the Oct.
+2 killing of The Washington Post journalist to rid itself of “suspicion.”

+“We gave them the tapes.
+We gave them to Saudi Arabia, to America, to the Germans, the French, to the British, to all of them,” Erdogan said before departing for Paris to attend ceremonies marking the 100th anniversary of the end of World War I.

 Most Read Nation & World Stories